 - Credit by examination is not part of a student’s current work load and cannot be counted toward the 12 unit residency, veteran’s benefits, financial aid, athletic eligibility, or similar purposes.

 - The student must pay the fees equal to the enrollment fee cost of the course (BOGFW does not cover this fee).

 - A grade of incomplete (I) may not be assigned for Credit by Examination.
 The student’s grade shall be recorded on his/her academic record, even if it is substandard.
 The student will not have the option of rejecting a substandard grade.

-Complete a Petition for Credit by Examination (available from the Admissions & Records Office in A-109 or here) accompanied by evidence of knowledge or experience in the content of the course.
+Complete a Petition for Credit by Examination (available from the Admissions & Records Office in A-109) accompanied by evidence of knowledge or experience in the content of the course.
 Bring it to your counselor for verification of eligibility.
 Once it’s verified, pick up the petition from your counselor, then bring it to the department chair of the Mathematics Department (David Ross, email: email@example.com).
 Once approved by the chair, a faculty member will be assigned to administer the exam.
 Before the exam can be administered, student shall take the approved petition to the Cashier’s Office for payment of fees and receipt.
 Fees are non-refundable regardless of the outcome of the exam.

 Reviewing for the Examination

 The material covered on the examinations consists of the standard Algebra I and Algebra II topics.
-You might want come to the Math Lab and check out our Algebra books.
+You might want to come to the Math Lab and check out our Algebra books.
 (Appropriate chapters are listed below.)

 Topics include linear equations and inequalities; relations and functions; factoring; quadratic polynomials; solving quadratic equations; fractions; radicals and exponents; word problems; graphing; and number systems.
 (Chapters 1–-6 of Bittinger’s Elementary & Intermediate Algebra: Concepts and Applications, 5th edition)